getodk/docs/odkx-src/scan-using.rst

 Select the field you want to view, and you'll be taken to a screen where you'll find an image of the field and the data, as interpreted by Scan, and an editable box below.
 Type in any changes if there are discrepancies between the data digitized by Scan and the ground truth data.

 .. image:: /img/scan-using/scan-verify-number.*
-  :alt: View of a scanned number field in ODK Survey
+  :alt: View of a scanned number field in ODK-X Survey
   :class: device-screen-vertical side-by-side
 .. image:: /img/scan-using/scan-verify-bubble.*
-  :alt: View of a scanned bubble field in ODK Survey
+  :alt: View of a scanned bubble field in ODK-X Survey
   :class: device-screen-vertical side-by-side

 Navigate to the next section to validate and edit either by: